bassner/tsp-web/README.md

+# !
+This project has been moved to https://gitlab.com/cxcx/packetris !

 # tsp-web
 A TSP Solver using energy consumption of an electric vehicle as distance values.
 Capable of solving the TSP for up to 13 locations on a real world street map.